rht-labs/cab-it/ci-cd/docker/sonarqube/README.md

 ### Database

-By default, SonarQube will use H2 embedded, which is only for demo usage.
+By default, SonarQube will use H2 embedded, which is only for test usage.
 To use a proper database, set `JDBC_USER`, `JDBC_PASSWORD` and `JDBC_URL` per [the docs](https://docs.sonarqube.org/display/SONAR/Installing+the+Server#InstallingtheServer-installingDatabaseInstallingtheDatabase).

 ### Plugin Installation